melhoos/reactVRCourse/README.md

 ![Death star 3D model with wireframe](https://image.ibb.co/nJxT87/Screen_Shot_2018_02_18_at_10_53_33.png)

-👉 **Tips:** If you like to add your own 3D object, https://clara.io/library has a wide varety of 3D models and formats for exporting 3D models.
-Remember to download the .obj format (this is the only format ReactVR support at the moment 🙁) and add it in your **/static_assets** folder 😉.
+👉 **Tips:** If you like to add your own 3D object, https://clara.io/library has a wide variety of 3D models and formats for exporting 3D models.
+Remember to download the .obj format (this is the only format ReactVR support at the moment 🙁) and add it to your **/static_assets** folder 😉.
 Sometimes you get both .obj and .mtl file when downloading a 3D model.
 I like to think of the .obj file as "the container" and the .mtl file as "the fill" 🙃.

 Another way to fill your 3D component is to add a texture!
-A texture is used for defining the texture to the Model 😝.
+A texture is used for defining the texture of the Model 😝.
 The ```<Model/>``` component uses the texture if mtl is not specified.

 We found a proper texture for the **death-star.obj** here: https://s3-us-west-2.amazonaws.com/s.cdpn.io/827672/death-star.png

 ❓ Add a ```texture``` prop inside your ```<Model/>```, and define it as the url above.
-Remember, the texture prop always take its argument as a string 😉.
+Remember, the texture prop always takes its argument as a string 😉.
 Ops!
 You should also set the ```wireframe``` equal to false.
 When the ```wireframe``` is true, it will overwrite the texture 😬.

 ## Task 4 - Add animation to your 3D Model! 💥
-Now lets add some animation to our 3D component 🤓!
-In this task we will learn how to make the **death-star.obj** spin itself and play a sound whenever clicking on it!
+Now, lets add some animation to our 3D component 🤓!
+In this task, we will learn how to make the **death-star.obj** spin itself and play a sound whenever clicking on it!

 ❓ In file **introduction/intro3dModel.vr.js** import ```Animated``` and convert your Model to an ```AnimatedModel``` by defining it as described below inside your ```render``` function.
 Change the ```Model``` to ```AnimatedModel```.